Budweiser: Poolball, football on a pool table

 A single hybrid rule, one striking physical cue, and one repeatable scoring moment.
 If people can explain it in one sentence, you have the right foundation.

-Following the huge success of the Andes Teletransporter in 2009, and the Grand Prix win at the 2010 Cannes Advertising Festival, Andes the No. 1 beer from the Andean region of Argentina along with ad agency Del Campo Nazca Saatchi & Saatchi have engineered yet another way for the bros to throw off that female anchor.
+Following the success of the Andes Teletransporter in 2009, and its reported Grand Prix win at the 2010 Cannes Lions festival, Andes, the No. 1 beer from Argentina’s Andean region, is back with another invention designed to keep friends together for longer.

 1. Your friends go to a bar and sit at the Andes Friend Recovery table.